Arhosseini77/Brand_Attention/README.md

  * For refinement, use the interactive feature to draw new bounding boxes (bboxes) directly on the image.
 This hands-on approach allows for precise customization of logo localization.

+## Advertisment image object Attention
+This Module is a component designed to assess the visibility and attention of any object you want within advertisement and packaging images.
+It saliency map prediction techniques to quantify the presence and prominence of that object in a given image.

 ## Acknowledgement
 We thank the authors of [Transalnet](https://github.com/LJOVO/TranSalNet), [DBNET++](https://github.com/xuannianz/DifferentiableBinarization), [Efficient-Attention](https://github.com/cmsflash/efficient-attention) for their code repositories.